DaraSamii/-Blasius-Boundary-Layer-over-Flat-Plate/README.md

 ---
 ## Project Overview

-This project involves the numerical solution of the Blasius Boundary Layer Equation over a flat plate.
-The Blasius equation is a fundamental solution in fluid mechanics that describes the
+This project involves the `Matlab` numerical solution of the Blasius Boundary Layer Equation over a flat plate.

 ### Problem Description